Republican Abbott, Democrat O'Rourke to face off in Texas governor race after primary wins | Politics

 Abbott's campaign has sought to tie O'Rourke to national Democrats, pointing to statements from his brief presidential campaign to portray him as too liberal for Texas.
 Among congressional races, Republican-backed redistricting has eliminated virtually every competitive district.
 Still, some primaries will provide early looks at how each party is navigating internal tensions.

-In the 28th District in south Texas, incumbent Representative Henry Cuellar, one of the most conservative House Democrats, was locked in a tight battle with progressive Jessica Cisneros in a rematch of their 2020 race.
-Either could prove vulnerable in November.
-Federal investigators searched Cuellar's home recently, though he has denied wrongdoing.
-Cisneros, closely aligned with liberals such as Representative Alexandria Ocasio-Cortez, may be susceptible to Republican attacks that she is extreme.

-Another liberal candidate, democratic socialist Greg Casar, was leading in the solidly Democratic 35th District, giving the party's progressive wing a second opportunity for victory.
-Republicans faced their own proxy battle in the 8th District.
+In the 8th District north of Houston, where Representative Kevin Brady is retiring, the Republican primary was seen as a proxy battle between the party's ideological poles.
 Former Navy SEAL Morgan Luttrell, who was backed by House Republican leadership, held a sizable lead over Christian Collins, a conservative activist supported by the House's far-right Freedom Caucus.
+For Democrats, the contest between Cuellar, the lone anti-abortion Democrat left in the House, and Cisneros could leave the party vulnerable to a Republican takeover this fall.

+Federal investigators searched Cuellar's home recently, though the target of the probe is not clear and he has denied wrongdoing.
+Cisneros, meanwhile, could be an easy target for Republican attacks that she is too liberal for Texas.
+The 15th District, likely the most competitive this fall, has a crowded field for both parties after incumbent Democrat Vicente Gonzalez opted to run in a neighboring district.
+The Democratic contest appeared headed for a runoff, while Republican Monica De La Cruz, who ran for the seat in 2020, held a commanding lead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)